skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 ## Finally

-Now we've understand how to define a mutation in our schema.
-As you know already, a mutation is very similar to a root query field, but it mutates your underline dataset.
+Now we understand how to define a mutation in our schema.
+As you know already, a mutation is very similar to a root query field, but it mutates your underlining dataset.

-And after the mutation, it very important to return the modified document.
-You can learn more about this in later lesson and while learning [Relay](https://facebook.github.io/relay/).
+And after the mutation, it is very important to return the modified document.
+You can learn more about this in a later lesson and while learning [Relay](https://facebook.github.io/relay/).